psychofisch/GPGPU_examples/ReadMe.md

 ┌───settings.xml
 │   └───GENERAL
 │   │   │   BOXES → int, number of boxes
-│   │
+│   │   │   ADD → int, number of boxes that get added with each keypress │   │   │   VERT → string, filename of the vertex shader for the boxes │   │   │   FRAG → string, filename of the fragment shader for the boxes │   │
 │   └───CONTROLS
 │   │   │   MOUSESENS → float, mouse sensitivity